 The software developer or graphic designer for whom nothing is ever good enough can make even-tempered colleagues contemplate murder.
 That is, unless you frame that perfectionism in the right way.
 Remind people that every great product, from the iPhone to the Tesla, has been iterated to the point of insanity, but that the result changed everything.
 Channel your perfectionist’s feedback so that it’s not hypercritical or confrontational and you could have the means to produce quality your competitors can’t match.

-Audacity is ambition that even offends the gods.
-An audacious leader is usually a person bold enough to take a high risk with big upside.
+Audacity is an ambition that even offends the gods.
+An audacious leader is usually bold enough to take a high risk with big upside.
 Whether that’s good or bad depends on the circumstances.
-Researchers from Wharton and Stanford studied 15 years of mergers and acquisitions and found that prideful, overconfident chief executives were nearly twice as likely to merge with or acquire another company as the control group.
+Researchers from Wharton and Stanford studied 15 years of mergers and acquisitions.
+They found that prideful, overconfident chief executives were nearly twice as likely to merge with or acquire another company as the control group.
 So if you want to take on Goliath or do something daring, a leader with audacity might be the ticket.

 The sales rep who refuses to budge on price or the contractor who won’t use cheaper materials can slow business to a crawl and make everybody mad–unless you make it clear that their obstinacy is an asset and empower them to stand their ground.
 The sales rep becomes the guardian of profits, while the contractor becomes the patron saint of safety.